vim/vim/CONTRIBUTING.md

 Please use the GitHub issues only for actual issues.
 If you are not 100% sure that your problem is a Vim issue, please first discuss this on the Vim user maillist.

+Describe your issue properly.
+If you spend 30 seconds throwing out a sloppy report, do expect that others will spend exactly the same amount on trying to resolve it.
+In contrast, if you write a complete and pleasantly informative bug report, you will almost certainly be rewarded by excellent help with your problem.

+Please be polite.
+You are asking software developers for help, that spend their spare time for free, so you might want to avoid treating them as if they were a commodity or at your free disposal.

 Try reproducing the problem without any plugins or settings:

     vim -N -u NONE